total-typescript/total-typescript-book/book-content/book.md

 ## Transpiling TypeScript for the Browser

-The process of turning JavaScript to TypeScript (called ‘transpilation’) is handled by the TypeScript CLI `tsc`, which is installed when you install TypeScript.
+The process of turning JavaScript to TypeScript (called 'transpilation') is handled by the TypeScript CLI `tsc`, which is installed when you install TypeScript.
 But before we can use `tsc`, we need to set up our TypeScript project.

 Open a terminal, and navigate to the parent directory of `example.ts` and `index.html`.